Why reservation is still necessary to uplift the depressed classes?

 Why is it still important for the depressed classes?

-• Even today, in many villages, teashops serve tea to the oppressed castes (Dalits or Scheduled Castes) in disposable cups and the others in reusable glass tumblers.
+Even today, in many villages, teashops serve tea to the oppressed castes (Dalits or Scheduled Castes) in disposable cups and the others in reusable glass tumblers.
 They have different benches for each caste group.
 Do those teashops ask for caste certificates?
-No. They identify someone’s caste based on his appearance.
+No. They identify someone’s caste based on his appearance or their names.
+In the next passage, let us try and break down a few things I mentioned above.

 • In several incidents, if Dalits found burning Holika for the Holika Dahan ceremony, they are tonsured and paraded naked in the villages.
-Also in some parts of India, there have been allegations that Dalit grooms riding horses for wedding ceremonies have been beaten up and ostracised by upper caste people.
-In August 2015, upper-caste people burned houses and vehicles belonging to Dalit families and slaughtered their livestock in reaction to Dalits daring to hold a temple car procession at a village in Tamil Nadu.
 In August 2015, it was claimed that a Jat Khap Panchayat ordered the rape of two Dalit sisters because their brother eloped with a married Jat girl of the same villages.

 • Discrimination can also exist in access to healthcare and nutrition.
 A sample survey of Dalits, conducted over several months in Madhya Pradesh and funded by ActionAid in 2014, found that health field workers did not visit 65 percent of Dalit settlements.
 47 percent of Dalits were not allowed entry into ration shops; and 64 percent were given fewer grains than non-Dalits.
 In Haryana state, 49 percent of Dalit children under five years were underweight and malnourished while 80 percent of those in the 6–59 months age group were anemic in 2015.

-Are the SCs and STs adequately represented in the higher echelons of the civil services, academia, judiciary – both the Supreme Court and the high courts – police, policy-making, and other public services?
-Does employment in lower cadres indicate economic affluence and the end of social backwardness?
-Has caste-based discrimination been completely wiped out from the Indian society?
-Has upper-caste monopoly in public institutions vanished in its entirety?
+Could additional inquiries be posed regarding whether the SCs and STs have adequate representation at the top levels of civil services, academia, judiciary – including both the Supreme Court and high courts - police, policy-making, and other public services?
+Does having jobs in lower tiers signify economic prosperity and the eradication of social backwardness?
+Is Indian society entirely free of caste-based discrimination?
+Has the domination of upper-castes in public institutions completely disappeared?

 The article is written by Radhika Bansal.
-She is a Journalism student in Amity University.
+She is a Journalism student at Amity University.